 When you flex your biceps, that muscle mass is tethered to your shoulder and your elbow by your biceps tendons.
 An injury or tear to those tendons can range from mildly disabling to severely compromised movement and use.
 Wherever you fall on this scale, it’s always a good idea to have an orthopedic specialist take a look.
-Thomas J. Kremen, MD has extensive expertise treating bicep tendon tears, allowing his patients in Los Angeles to regain full use of their arms and shoulders.
+Thomas J. Kremen, MD has extensive expertise treating bicep tendon tears, allowing his patients in Santa Monica to regain full use of their arms and shoulders.
 To learn more, call the office or use the online booking tool to schedule an appointment.

 While muscles can tear, the tear referred to here occurs in the tendons that attach your biceps to your shoulder.
 On the upper end, you have two tendons that link your biceps to the bones in your shoulder: